 If that's a STEM field, this includes biology, chemistry, computer science, mathematics, and physics.
 If you're headed for the humanities, electives like creative writing and the visual arts should be on your radar.
 You’ll need straight A’s and to score 5’s on your AP exams.

 As for standardized tests, in normal years, Ivy League colleges and other elite schools require SAT or ACT scores.
+Since the COVID-19 pandemic, however, many schools - including several Ivy-plus schools - have made these tests optional, either temporarily or permanently.

-However, during the COVID-19 pandemic, many schools have made these tests optional.
 Does this mean you’re off the hook?
-No.

 Even if they’re officially optional, colleges will still consider your test scores if you submit them.
 Competition for admission to top schools will be as intense as ever this year, and submitting strong test scores will put you in a much better position than submitting no scores at all.